Stop overspending on your entire life. Understanding and being conscious of where your money is going is the first step in financial independence.

 12. Plan for big spending.

-I know he seems a bit deflated because he can’t find the small one he wants with the attachments he feels that he needs.
+I know he seems a bit deflated because he can’t find the small one he wants with the attachments he feels he needs.

 But we don’t need it.
 So he will keep his eyes peeled for the perfect used tractor.
 We have been planning for it, we have the budget, and the money is all ready to go.
 Because we have a plan, we are less likely to overspend.